HidekiKawahara/SparkNG/README.md

 [1] Kawahara, Hideki.
 "SparkNG: Interactive MATLAB Tools for Introduction to Speech Production, Perception and Processing Fundamentals and Application of the Aliasing-Free LF Model Component."
 In INTERSPEECH, pp. 1180-1181.
 2016.

+# How to install

+  Set MATLAB path to "src," "GUI," "test," and "example" directories.

 # GUI applications

-  Set MATLAB path to "src" directory.
+  GUI applications are in "GUI" directory.

 <dl>
   <dt>recordingGUIV7</dt>